Real rectifiable currents, holomorphic chains and algebraic cycles: Real rectifiable currents

-The following result is from \cite[Theorem 11.6]{L83}. \begin{theorem} Suppose that $N$ is $\mathcal{H}^n$-measurable.
+\begin{theorem} Suppose that $N$ is $\mathcal{H}^n$-measurable.
 Then $N$ is countably $n$-rectifiable if and only if there is a positive locally $\mathcal{H}^n$-integrable function $\theta$ on $N$ with respect to which the approximate tangent space $T_xN$ exists for $\mathcal{H}^n$-almost every $x \in N$. \end{theorem}

+In the following, we generalize the integral representation theorem (\cite[Theorem 8.16]{FF60}) for integral currents to real rectifiable currents.
+This result plays a fundamental role in the later development.